 Each player is given a flag.
 You then take a portion of that player’s handicap (1/2, 2/3 or 3/4) and add it onto the par for the course.

 When a player has reached their allowed total number of strokes they plant their flag where their ball has finished.
 The winner is the one who gets furthest around the course before planting their flag.

 Tends to work better with 3 or 4 players.

 Foursomes or Alternate Shot

-Prior to the start of the round the players decide who will be teeing off on odd-numbered holes and who will be teeing off on even-numbered holes.
-For each subsequent shot on the hole, the players alternate until the ball gets holed.
+Prior to the start of the round, the players decide who will be teeing off on odd-numbered holes and who will be teeing off on the even-numbered ones.
+For each subsequent shot on the hole, the golfers alternate until the ball gets holed.